Robust and Information-theoretically Safe Bias Classifier against Adversarial Attacks: Introduction

 Fourth, several methods to attack the bias classifier are proposed.
-Experiments with MNIST and CIFAR-10 data sets show that the bias classifier is more robust than DNNs against these adversarial attacks in most cases.
+Experiments with MNIST and CIFAR-10 show that the bias classifier has comparable accuracies with DNNs on the test sets and is more robust than DNNs of similar sizes against these adversarial attacks in most cases.